ellisp/blog-source/_posts/2025-10-18-homicide-and-gini.md

 In fact at first I just had that green line&mdash;`model2` in the code&mdash;which is pretty flat.
 I was naturally struck at how it doesn't seem to go through the data points.
 At first I thought this was because I was so clever, and had incorporated a country level random effect, and allowed autocorrelation over time for the multiple observations of each country.
+That is, I thought I'd revealed some fundamental truth of a non-relationship where more naive modelling appeared to show a relationship.

 To extract that model&mdash;the one with the green line that's conspicuously under the data&mdash;from the mess of code above, it's `model2` and it looks like this: